Andre601/AdvancedServerList/docs/api/index.md

 - ...is not `null`
 - ...is not containing spaces
-- ...is not using a name already registered by the plugin
+- ...is not using a name already registered in the API

 ### 3. Declare AdvancedServerList as (soft)depend